top of page

 Ban Insurance

 Another possible manner of reducing medical costs is to ban health insurance.
-All insurance policies are pyramid schemes by their very nature where a large number of contributors pay into the system, while a few at the top receive benefits.
+All insurance policies are pyramid schemes in nature where a large number of contributors pay into the system but only a few benefit.

 Sample Numbers

-If the average salary in America is $50,000, this amount could be used as a guide to estimate the affordability of health care if medical insurance was banned.
+Suppose that the average salary in America is $50,000.
+This amount could be used as a guide to estimate the affordability of health care if medical insurance was banned.

 $50,000 gross salary